MusicalCreeper01/node-image/readme.txt

 What I mean by that is that you can push an image to position (x, y) = (20, 40) and then push another image to position (x, y) = (1000, 2000), and the image will grow dynamically.
-Here is hot to use it:
+Here is how to use it:

     var Stack = require('image').Stack;